.a.yaml files

 menuSubgroup | (optional) places the menu entry under a subheading. |

-menuTitle | (optional) the title to be used in the menu. if unspecified, then the title is used. |
+menuTitle | (optional) the title to be used in the menu. if unspecified, then

 menuSubtitle | (optional) additional text placed to the lower right of the menu entry. |